cjohansson/milstian-internet-framework/README.md

 # Milstian - A Rust Web Framework

 In progress, primarily used for learning Rust programming.

-This project is based on the programming exercise *Building a multithreaded web server* from the book *The Rust Programming Language* (*no starch press 2018*).
+This project is based on the programming exercise *Building a multithreaded web server* from the book *The Rust Programming Language* (*no starch press 2018*) and the *Aomebo Web Framework for PHP*.

+## Major goal
+* Easy to make any kind of site with it, that is scaleable and fast

 ## Goals
 * Concurrent web-server with integrated web framework
-* Easy to use
+* Easy to customize for any kind of application
 * Fast
 * Scaleable
 * Flexible